ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/anatomy/index.md

 3. a cheaper form of storage

-@Sam Richards may need your help explaining events/showing examples
+Need your help explaining events/showing examples

-_Examples provided by Joseph Chow and ConsenSys_
+_Examples provided by Joseph Chow and ConsenSys_ -->

 ## Annotated examples